McKay42/McEngine/README.md

 Installer: [https://sourceforge.net/projects/mingw-w64/](https://sourceforge.net/projects/mingw-w64/)

+__Please use the installer__, since it just works™.
+The pre-built toolchains on the project page for mingw-w64 are apparently outdated and don't contain all the necessary files for a Windows build, while the installer supports up to g++ 6.2.0.
 Make sure you add the mingw directory to your PATH after the installation is finished.
+To test if everything works, try to enter the following command in a cmd window: `g++ --version`.

 ##Linux